OpenNebula/addon-storpool/README.md

 * **DISKSNAPSHOT_LIMIT**: [optional] disk snapshots limit per VM disk.
 Number.
 (SYSTEM_DS)
 * **VMSNAPSHOT_LIMIT**: [optional] VM snapshots limit.
 Number.
 (SYSTEM_DS)

-1. Quoted, space separated list of server hostnames which are members of the StorPool cluster.
-If it is left empty the front-end must have working storpool_block service (must have access to the storpool cluster) as all disk preparations will be done locally.
 1. The replication level defines how many separate copies to keep for each data block.
 Supported values are: `1`, `2` and `3`.
 1. The PlaceAll placement group is defined in StorPool as list of drives where to store the data.
 1. The PlaceTail placement group is defined in StorPool as list of drives.
 Used in StorPool hybrid setup.
 If the setup is not of hybrid type leave blank or same as **SP_PLACEALL**